Anonym-Bruker/colored-midi-player/README.md

 [![jsDelivr](https://data.jsdelivr.com/v1/package/npm/html-midi-player/badge?style=rounded)](https://www.jsdelivr.com/package/npm/html-midi-player)
 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/html-midi-player)

+English:
 This is an extension to https://github.com/cifkao/html-midi-player
 -----------------------------
-This extension is to allow coloring the different pitches and also a semi-working tempo-adjustment.
+This extension is to allow coloring the different pitches and also a tempo-adjustment (with some room for improvement).
 The color codes used are from Dissimilis explained here: http://arkiv.soh.no/index.php?articleid=2698